mrcarlberg/LightObject/README.md

 # Tutorial

 Lets do a quick tutorial how you can create a small application running in the web browser and updating an postgresql database.
+It contains a table view with two columns (firstname and lastname).
+There will be two buttons to add and remove rows in the table.
+Everything will be stored in a Person table in the sql database.

 You have to install the following things before we begin:
 - [Node](https://nodejs.org) version 4 or later